anish0913/Trivia-Game/README.md

 # Anime Trivia Game

-Put you Anime knowlegde to the test with this multipe choice game
+Put your Anime knowlegde to the test with this multipe choice game!

 # Rules